 Faez Ahmed

-d'Arbeloff Career Development Assistant Professor Department of Mechanical Engineering Massachusetts Institute of Technology Email: faez at mit dot edu Faez Ahmed is the d'Arbeloff career development assistant professor in the Department of Mechanical Engineering at MIT, where he leads the Design Computation and Digital Engineering (DeCoDE) lab.
+ABS Career Development Assistant Professor Department of Mechanical Engineering Massachusetts Institute of Technology Email: faez at mit dot edu Faez Ahmed is the ABS career development assistant professor in the Department of Mechanical Engineering at MIT, where he leads the Design Computation and Digital Engineering (DeCoDE) lab.
 His research focuses on developing new machine learning and optimization methods to study complex engineering design problems.
 Before joining MIT, Ahmed was a postdoctoral fellow at Northwestern University and completed his Ph.D. in mechanical engineering at the University of Maryland.
 He also worked in the railway and mining industry in Australia, where he pioneered data-driven predictive maintenance and renewal planning efforts.Fun fact: According to the Mathematics Genealogy Project, our academic ancestors include: Poisson, Laplace, Lagrange, Euler, Bernoulli, Leibniz, Copernicus, Nasir al-Din al-Tusi, and many more.
 Check out our academic family tree.